Eminem: Threats

 In April 2020, Matthew David Hughes, a 26-year-old man, broke into Eminem's house in Clinton Township, Macomb County, Michigan, breaking a kitchen window with a brick paver.
 Eminem woke up with Hughes standing behind him and Hughes said that he was there to kill Eminem.
 Hughes was charged with multiple offences; his defense attorney opined that he seemed to be suffering from "mental issues".
 In a plea agreement in 2021, Hughes pleaded guilty to second-degree home invasion in exchange for dismissal of other charges; he was sentenced to probation and time served (524 days in the county jail).
 In 2019, Hughes had pleaded guilty to breaking into a Rochester Hills home in search of Eminem.

 In August 2024, Hughes returned to Eminem's property and was again arrested.
 In May 2025, Hughes was convicted by a Macomb County jury of first-degree home invasion and aggravated stalking, stemming from both the 2020 and 2024 incidents.
 During the trial, Eminem testified about the intrusions.
-Hughes faces a sentence of 15–30 years in prison for home invasion and an additional 3–7½ years for stalking, to be served consecutively.
+Hughes faced a sentence of 15–30 years in prison for home invasion and an additional 3–7½ years for stalking, to be served consecutively.
 Hughes received the maximum sentence, 15 to 35 years in prison, plus 3½ years to be served consecutively.

 On August 30, 2023, it was revealed that the perpetrator of the 2023 Jacksonville shooting, Ryan Palmeter, denounced Eminem and Machine Gun Kelly in his manifesto for their involvement in rap, prior to committing a racially motivated shooting.